 A. Preparation by the Public Agency.
 Within twenty (20) days after receipt of a statutory request that the public agency prepare the record of proceedings, the public agency responsible for such preparation must personally serve on petitioner a preliminary cost notification of the estimated cost of preparation.
 This preliminary cost notification must state, to the extent then known, the location(s) of the documents anticipated to be incorporated into the administrative record, must designate the contact person(s) responsible for identifying the agency personnel or other person(s) having custody of those documents, and must provide a listing of dates and times when those documents will be made available to petitioner or any party for inspection during normal business hours as the record is being prepared.
-This preliminary cost notification must are located or determined appropriate to be included in the record.
+This preliminary cost notification must be supplemented by the agency from time to time as additional documents are located or determined appropriate to be included in the record.